Sugapriyan-P-K/Sugapriyan-P-K/README.md

 ## Hi, I'm *Sugapriyan*.

 I'm a Full Stack Developer and Software Engineer with experience on working virtual internship and personal projects.
-I have good problem solving skills and eager to learn new tools and technologies.
+I have good problem-solving skills and am eager to learn new tools and technologies.

 ## Github Stats